Darrell Rasner

 Darrell Wayne Rasner, Jr. (born January 13, 1981) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Washington Nationals and New York Yankees and in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles.

 Career

 Amateur career

 Rasner attended the University of Nevada, Reno, where he played college baseball for the Nevada Wolf Pack.
 He earned Freshman All-American honors in 2000, with a record of 14-2, 3.52 ERA in 18 appearances.
 When drafted, he held records for most wins (28) and strikeouts (302) by a Nevada pitcher.
 In 2015, Rasner was inducted into the Wolf Pack's Hall of Fame.

-Rasner was selected by the Montreal Expos with the 5th pick in the second round (46th overall) of the 2002 Major League Baseball Draft.
+Rasner was selected by the Montreal Expos with the 5th pick in the second round (46th overall) of the 2002 Major League Baseball draft.

 Rasner also has a cousin, Jacob Rasner, who played professional baseball.
-Jacob was drafted in the 2005 Major League Baseball Draft and played for the AA Birmingham Barons, an affiliate of the Chicago White Sox.
+Jacob was drafted in the 2005 Major League Baseball draft and played for the Double-A Birmingham Barons, an affiliate of the Chicago White Sox.